 In the Kimbi-Fungom National Park, found within a mixed ecosystem of both forest and savanna, the issue of crop raiding is very pronounced.
-Many wildlife species identified to have been causing threats to crop from sowing, through flowering to maturity and harvesting.
-These species that post both pre and post-harvest threats to agricultural production can be grouped under rodents, ungulates and primates as well as birds.
+Many wildlife species identified to have been causing threats to crops from sowing, through flowering, to maturity and harvesting.
+These species that pose both pre- and post-harvest threats to agricultural production can be grouped under rodents, ungulates and primates, as well as birds.
 As crops are being raided, peripheral communities affected respond to conservation in diverse ways.
-Many of them express anger and frustration, some resort to retaliatory killings of the offending animals, others may seek compensation or support from conservation organizations, while some may implement their own deterrent measures such as guarding their farms.
-It is therefore very vital to engage local communities for successful wildlife conservation.
-This can be done through the involvement of local community members in decision-making processes which can enhance the acceptance and effectiveness of conservation initiatives.
-This study is therefore set out to improve the knowledge toward coexistence between farmers and wildlife to promote wildlife conservation.
+Many of them express anger and frustration, some resort to retaliatory killings of the offending animals, others may seek compensation or support from conservation organizations, while some may implement their deterrent measures, such as guarding their farms.
+It is therefore vital to engage local communities for successful wildlife conservation.
+This can be done through the involvement of local community members in decision-making processes, which can enhance the acceptance and effectiveness of conservation initiatives.
+This study is therefore intended to enhance understanding of coexistence between farmers and wildlife in order to promote wildlife conservation..

 Materials and methods